mgrewe/ovmf/README.md

 2. Please also read about the [configuration of your webcam](./WEBCAM.md).

-3. Details on the calibration of a systems end-to-end latency can be found [here](./latency_calibration/README.md).
+3. Details on the calibration of a system's end-to-end latency can be found [here](./latency_calibration/README.md).

 # Contribution